Turning your coaster count into a game

 - Partial Credits- any type of ride that you consider a roller coaster, where most enthusiasts would not.
 You can include these as part of your credit count.

 - True Roller Coasters- these are widely considered “roller coasters” by enthusiasts.
 Pretty much all of them are listed on the Roller Coaster Database.
+I strongly recommend using this site to help you determine witch points category your new credits belong to.

 - ZERO POINTS ARE OBTAINED AFTER RIDING PARTIAL CREDITS!
 Any points in any category are only valid once you have ridden a true roller coaster.